SamMed05/sm_blog/_posts/2022-12-29-thoughts-about-ai.md

 > "The purpose of writing an essay is to prove that you can think, so this short circuits the process and defeats the purpose.
 Again, in terms of consequences and externalities, if we can’t let people have homework assignments because we no longer know whether they’re cheating or not, that means that everything has to happen in the classroom and must be supervised.
 There can’t be anything we take home.
 More stuff must be done orally, and what does that mean?
 It means school just became much more expensive, much more artisanal, much smaller and at the exact time that we’re trying to do the opposite.
 The consequences for higher education are devastating in terms of actually delivering a service anymore." —Source: [TechCrunch](https://techcrunch.com/2022/12/09/is-chatgpt-a-virus-that-has-been-released-into-the-wild/#:~:text=The%20purpose%20of,a%20service%20anymore.)

+In my expectation, I think we will go through a transition period where AI will be used by students for cheating much more frequently than for actually learning, but then the education system will adapt and intelligent chatbots will find a place to stay and being beneficial for everyone.

-These AI bots are shedding light on the several problems schools have in teaching students important skills[^5], making us rethink which tasks we want to leave to humans and which we'd rather leave to machines to figure out.
+Anyway, These AI bots are shedding light on the several problems schools have in teaching students important skills[^6], making us rethink which tasks we want to leave to humans and which we'd rather leave to machines to figure out.

 I didn't grow up with AI, unlike future generations, and if they'll start using such powerful facilitators from an early age, I wonder if they'll lose the ability to think critically and properly understand the world.